1stage/Aquarius-MX/src/rom/v2-0/README.md

 Save File to USB Drive
 ### FORMAT:
  - SAVE "*filename*"
-   - Action: Save BASIC programt to file *filename* on USB drive.
+   - Action: Save BASIC program to file *filename* on USB drive.
      - *filename* can be any string expression
      - If *filename* is shorter than 9 characters and does not contain a ".", the extension ".BAS" is appended.
      - File on USB drive will be in CAQ format with the internal filename set to the first 6 characters of *filename*.
  - SAVE "*filespec*",\**arrayname*
-   - Action: Save BASIC programt to file *filename* on USB drive.
+   - Action: Save contents of array *arrayname* to file *filename* on USB drive.
      - If *filename* is shorter than 9 characters and does not contain a ".", the extension ".CAQ" is added.
      - File on USB drive will be in CAQ format with the internal filename set to "######".
  - SAVE *filespec*,*address*,*length*[,*offset*]